AnggaR96s/Reforestation/README.md

-## What’s the difference between an African elephant and an Indian elephant?
-About 5000 miles.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"